moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 Objects are written sequentially, one after another.
 The number of objects in the TOCBlob and DataBlob are the same (first object in TOCBlob corresponds to first object in DataBlob, ...).

+### Versioning

+Save data structures can change across game and engine updates.
+The Unreal serialization system handles this using multiple parallel versions (typically `int32` values) to ensure backward compatibility.

+Parsing is context-sensitive regarding versions.
+For example, `SaveVersion` is defined in the global save header, but also for each level (in `DataBlob`), and even per object.
+When parsing, always use the most specific version available for the current scope (e.g., use an object's version over the level's version).
+Because it was historically the only version used, `SaveVersion` is present as a direct property in the global save header, as well as in levels and objects.
+The engine version (here called `VersionUE5`) and other custom versions are stored inside the `FSaveObjectVersionData` struct.
+This struct is an optional property in levels and objects.
+`VersionUE5` refers to `FSaveObjectVersionData.PackageFileVersion.FileVersionUE5`.
+Additional versions are stored in `FSaveObjectVersionData.CustomVersionContainer`.
+If `FSaveObjectVersionData` is not present for a specific level or object, inherit it from the parent context.
+If no version data exists in the hierarchy, assume a default of `VersionUE5 = 1000`.

+> Note:
+> Throughout this documentation, version conditionals like `if VersionUE5 >= 1011:` or `if SaveVersion >= 53:` implicitly refer to the version of the current parsing context.

 ### TOCBlob

 ```